 What Counts as a Necessary Cost?

-The big question for businesses in these states is which expenses will count as essential.
-The reality is, it’s open to interpretation.
+The big question for businesses in these states is “Which work-related expenses count as essential?”
+The reality is, the answer is open to interpretation.
 Generally, businesses aren’t required to pay expenses when workers choose to work remotely.
 If remote work is mandated, however, a variety of different costs may need to be reimbursed.

-Even if your state does not mandate reimbursement, experts recommend offering some type of reimbursement policy because it helps build loyalty and morale among your employees.
+Even if your state does not mandate reimbursement to remote employees, it’s a good policy to offer some type of reimbursement because it helps build loyalty and morale among your employees.

 It’s also important to determine your state’s tax rules regarding reimbursements and how they will impact your company’s and your employees’ taxes.
 Determining if you will need to pay taxes on expense reimbursements depends on whether you use an accountable or nonaccountable plan.